 Won Global View

 Yesterday,

-• The Stoxx 600 closed 3.5% lower and is back at its recent low.
-The index was trading below all its key support levels.
+• The Stoxx 600 continued its positive momentum and booked a gain of 0.4%.
+Next resistance is at its 100-DMA (+0.7%), followed by its 50-DMA (+1.7%).
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-• All the 16 indices we track closed in the red.
-Fourteen remain in a Downtrend, while two are in a Rally Attempt.
+• Thirteen of the 16 markets we track closed in the green.
+Ten are in a Confirmed Uptrend and six in a Rally attempt.

-• Of the five European Focus List names, three ideas are trading above their 200-DMA, while one is trading above the 50-DMA.
+• All the 13 European Focus List names are trading above their 200-DMA, while 12 ideas are trading above their 50-DMA.

+Won Global View